SashaDiz/directoryhunt/README.md

 3. **Database Row Level Security (RLS)**
    - PostgreSQL RLS policies enforce data access rules
-   - Users can only submit/update their own directories
+   - Users can only submit/update their own projects
-   - Users can only vote once per directory
+   - Users can only vote once per project
    - Cannot be bypassed from application code

 ### Authenticated Actions

 ✅ **Authenticated users can:**
 - Submit AI projects to launches (FREE or Premium)
-- Vote for directories
+- Vote for projects
 - Update their own submissions
 - View their dashboard